Technology Department Courses

 0479 1 Semester .5 Credit Grades 10-12

-This is an in-depth and hands-on course dealing with processing methods, techniques, tools, and safety associated with custom carpentry and fabrication.
+This is an in-depth and hands-on course dealing with processing methods, techniques, tools, and safety associated with custom wood working and metal fabrication.
 Students will utilize advanced methods of processing and forming and incorporate them into projects that they design and create.
 Students will also explore the diverse physical properties of different types of materials and be exposed to their unique and diverse applications.

 ARCHITECTURAL DRAWING